 - $100k Tier: Get 40,000 bonus AAdvantage miles when you deposit $100,000 and maintain that balance for 360 days.

-This was on top of an existing offer that awarded 5,000 AA miles for depositing $1,000 and the earn interest rate of 1% that was being offered then.
+That was on top of an existing offer that awarded 5,000 AA miles for depositing $1,000 and the interest rate of 1% that was being offered then.

 Let’s say you opened an account at the time and deposited $100,000 within 60 days and maintained that balance for the full year.
 You’d earn: